TurtleP/brewDebug/README.md

 ## Usage

 If a config file is present, it will instead ask for a `console` (hac or ctr) instead of `elf` path.
+When there is more than one App entry inside the config, the `--app` optional argument is added.
+This argument will default to the first entry in the config file unless specified.

 ```
 usage: brewDebug [-h] [--pc PC] [--lr LR] [--log LOG] [--version] elf